Brown straightened hair treated with a relaxer

 Hair Relaxers

-Hair Relaxers & Cancer
+Hair Relaxers & Cancer in Women

 How Do Hair Relaxers Cause Cancer?

-Most hair relaxers contain chemicals such as formaldehyde, metals, parabens and phthalates, synthetic endocrine-disrupting chemicals (EDCs), which may contribute to uterine cancer risk because of their ability to alter hormones.
-These chemicals have been associated particularly with hormone-sensitive cancers such as breast and ovarian cancer.
+Most hair relaxers contain chemicals such as formaldehyde, metals, parabens and phthalates, and synthetic endocrine-disrupting chemicals (EDCs), which may contribute to uterine cancer risk because of their ability to alter hormones.
+Hair products such as relaxers that contain EDCs may provide a pathway for these chemicals to enter the body through scalp burns and cuts often caused by hair relaxers.
+These chemicals have been associated mainly with hormone-sensitive cancers such as ovarian and uterine cancer.

 What is Uterine Cancer?